-Receiver: a piece of equipment designed to receive (and decode) DTTV signal.
-It can be provided as a separate box - in this case it is often called Set Top Box, and sometimes Integrated Receiver Decoder (IRD) - or can be incorporated into a TV set, which is then called an Integrated Digital TV set (iDTV).

-Service: For TV and Radio, a sequence of programmes under the control of a broadcaster which can be broadcast as part of a schedule [10].
-For Applications and Data, refers to a data stream in the MHP that can be used directly or be presented to an output interface, without having to tune into a TV or Radio service.

-Service List: List of all autonomously accessible services (television, radio, application, and data) identified through a service number

-Plano-stereoscopic TV: First Generation 3DTV systems are sometimes called 'Plano-stereoscopic TV' because the underlying characteristic of these systems is that they carry two channels, for viewing by the left and right eye (L and R).
-These systems usually require the viewer to wear glasses for large screen viewing.

-T-Government Services: services of e-government provided on digital television receivers.
-Those services in many cases require the use of an interaction channel, and of a smart card ("citizen's card", e-ID card, etc.)

-TV Viewing Mode or Viewing Mode: normal TV viewing condition, when less than 5% of the screen area is covered by any MHP, or receiver proprietary, GUI.
+- Receiver: a piece of equipment designed to receive (and decode) DTTV signal.
+It can be provided as a separate box in this case it is often called Set Top Box, and sometimes Integrated Receiver Decoder (IRD) or can be incorporated into a TV set, which is then called an Integrated Digital TV set (iDTV). - Service: For TV and Radio, a sequence of programmes under the control of a broadcaster which can be broadcast as part of a schedule [10].
+For Applications and Data, refers to a data stream in the MHP that can be used directly or be presented to an output interface, without having to tune into a TV or Radio service. - Service List: List of all autonomously accessible services (television, radio, application, and data) identified through a service number - Plano-stereoscopic TV: First Generation 3DTV systems are sometimes called 'Planostereoscopic TV' because the underlying characteristic of these systems is that they carry two channels, for viewing by the left and right eye (L and R).
+These systems usually require the viewer to wear glasses for large screen viewing. - T-Government Services: services of e-government provided on digital television receivers.
+Those services in many cases require the use of an interaction channel, and of a smart card ("citizen's card", e-ID card, etc.) - TV Viewing Mode or Viewing Mode: normal TV viewing condition, when less than 5% of the screen area is covered by any MHP, or receiver proprietary, GUI.

+UHD Receiver: either a TV set with UHD resolution capable of decoding UHD signals specified in this document and used as receiver or a STB capable of decoding UHD signals specified in this document and of driving a display with UHD resolution.